c-s-1/shutter-tester/README.md

 ## Disclaimer

-This is my first Arduino project and also my first project on github so please be patient with me. ;) The shutter tester seems to work resonably well for long exposures (1/250s or less).
+This is my first Arduino project and also my first project on github so please be patient with me. ;) The shutter tester seems to work resonably well for long exposures (1/250s or longer).
 I'm not entirely sure about shorter exposure times so take the results with a grain of salt.
 It works for me, your mileage may vary.
 The assembly requires soldering skills if you want to detach the IR emitting diode.
 Don't try this if you don't know how to solder.<sup>1</sup> You assemble and use the Shutter Tester at your own risk.